Exponential mixing for the randomly forced NLS equation: Exponential asymptotic compactness in

 At some stage of the proof, we need to exploit Bourgain spaces $X^{s,b}$.
-Some basic property of Bourgain spaces, as well as the global well-posedness of NLS equation \eqref{Nonlinear-problem} in $X^{s,b}$ can be found in Appendix~\ref{Appendix-GWP}.
-Specifically, according to Proposition~\ref{Proposition-nonlinear}, the strong solution $u$ of NLS equation \eqref{Nonlinear-problem} actually belongs to $X_T^{s,b}$ for any $b\in (1/2,1)$.
+Unlike the space-time Sobolev spaces $L_t^p H_x^s$, the Bourgain spaces $X^{s,b}$ reflect the connection between the temporal and spatial frequencies of solution by means of the linear dispersive relation.
+In particular, Bourgain spaces allow one to exploit smoothing properties of nonlinearity $|u|^{p-1}u$, which are implicit under the setting of usual Sobolev spaces, and play a crucial role to our analysis of dynamics and control property.
+Some basic properties of Bourgain spaces, as well as the global well-posedness of NLS equation \eqref{Nonlinear-problem} in $X^{s,b}$ can be found in Appendix~\ref{Appendix-GWP}.
+Specifically, according to Proposition~\ref{Proposition-nonlinear}, the mild solution $u$ of NLS equation \eqref{Nonlinear-problem} belongs to $X_T^{s,b}$ for any $b\in (1/2,1)$.

 An overview of the proof of Theorem \ref{Theorem-AC} is presented in Section~\ref{Section-Scheme-AC}, and the details are included in the later Sections \ref{Section-Carleman}--\ref{Section-AC-2}.
 The proof of Proposition~\ref{Corollary-stability} lies at the end of Section~\ref{Section-dissipation}.